 In the Senate, Senator Squadron has fought to change the way Albany does business so that our government can work more effectively for us.
 He was a lead author of the comprehensive ethics reform package that passed both houses of the legislature in 2010 and paved the way to new ethics laws in 2011, and he wrote the law that now prohibits public officers from using government resources for their own for-profit business.
 Senator Squadron is also a leader in reforming New York's broken campaign finance system; among a number of bills he's introduced is legislation that would make New York a national leader in the fight against Citizens United and empower people -- rather than corporations -- in the political process.

 Senator Squadron has also worked to make government work for small businesses.
-Last year, his bill to create benefit corporations -- a new type of business that can pursue both profit and social good -- became law, putting New York on the cutting edge of a new kind of social entrepreneurship and potentially unleashing billions in new investment.
+In 2011, his bill to create benefit corporations -- a new type of business that can pursue both profit and social good -- became law, putting New York on the cutting edge of a new kind of social entrepreneurship and potentially unleashing billions in new investment.
 He's fought to grow New York's burgeoning tech sector, including by successfully advocating for a new NYU tech campus in Downtown Brooklyn and a new bus route to serve the developing "Tech Triangle" in DUMBO and the Brooklyn Navy Yard.